ridwanishaq/hngx-backend-task2/DOCUMENTATION.md

     User: 'root'
     Password: '' (empty)

-If you've changed any of these settings in XAMPP, update them in your PHP code accordingly.
+If you've changed any of these settings in XAMPP, update them in **index.php** code accordingly.

-### Step 7: Test Your API Using Postman
+### Step 7: Test the API Using Postman

 - Open Postman: If you don't have Postman installed, you can download it from the official website: [Postman Download](https://www.postman.com/downloads/).
 - Create a New Request:
-    -- Launch Postman.
+    - Launch Postman.
-    -- Click on the "New" button in the top-left corner to create a new request.
+    - Click on the "New" button in the top-left corner to create a new request.

 - Name Your Request:
-    -- Give your request a name to identify it easily, such as "Create Person."
+    - Give your request a name to identify it easily, such as "Create Person."

 - Select the Request Type:
-    -- Use the dropdown next to the request name to select the HTTP request type you want to test (e.g., POST, GET, PUT, DELETE).
+    - Use the dropdown next to the request name to select the HTTP request type you want to test (e.g., POST, GET, PUT, DELETE).

 - Enter the Request URL:
-    -- In the URL field, enter the API endpoint URL.
+    - In the URL field, enter the API endpoint URL.
 For example, if you want to test the "Create" operation, use (http://localhost/backendtask/index.php/api) for the URL.

 - Add Request Body (For POST and PUT):
     - If you're testing a POST or PUT request, go to the "Body" tab and enter the JSON data in the request body.
     For example: